msoumyakant14/ctf-2/scream/README.md

 ## Hint
-Each image has some data
+Doesn't every image have some metadata.